Cy-Fair High School: Establishment of the Cypress and Fairbanks's separate school systems, Cypress School, and Rural High School No. 5

 When the New Orleans Railroad Company's track line to Houston was built in 1856, two towns were established, with Cypress on one side of the track and Fairbanks on the other.
 Cypress and Fairbanks remained being two separate towns with separate school systems throughout the early 1900s.
 Though both of their school systems had schools for children up to eighth grade, once they reached high school, students in Fairbanks had to travel to Houston every day for school, and the Cypress high school students had to travel to Addicks.

 A 20-acre plot of land that was handed out to the district by Louis Telge, also known as the grandfather of the previous School Board members John and Chester Telge.
 On the newly donated land, a school called, "Big Cypress Schoolhouse, No. 2.
 Dist.
-6," was built in the year of 1884, in Cypress, Texas.
+6", was built in the year of 1884, in Cypress, Texas.
 It was also called the "Cypress School".
-When it was first built in 1884, the building was a one room school, however, over the years, new rooms were build on, and soon enough, the Cypress School later consisted of seven rooms, a superintendent's office, a library, and a wood-framed schoolhouse for high school students by 1937.
+When it was first built in 1884, the building was a one-room school, however, over the years, new rooms were built on, and soon enough, the Cypress School later consisted of seven rooms, a superintendent's office, a library, and a wood-framed schoolhouse for high school students by 1937.
 By that year, however, was when elementary and high school students who went to this school were divided up, and the high school students transitioned to a separate facility.
 The facility they were transferred to was Rural High School No. 5, built in 1937, which was part of the Fairbanks School District.
-In December of 1939, citizens voted to get the two districts to unite together into one.
+In December, 1939, the citizens living in the area voted to combine the two districts into one united district.